Adelaide, Countess of Burgundy

-Adelaide of Merania (or Alice, Alix – died 8 March 1279, Évian) was reigning Countess of Burgundy from 1248 until her death.
+Adelaide of Merania (Adélaïde or Alice, Alix – died 8 March 1279, Évian) was reigning Countess of Burgundy from 1248 until her death.
 She was also Countess of Savoy and Bresse through her marriage in 1267 to Count Philip I of Savoy.

 Life

 Adelaide was the daughter of Duke Otto I of Merania and Countess Beatrice II of Burgundy.
 She inherited the county after the death of her brother, Otto III, Count Palatine of Burgundy, in 1248.
 As countess, she came into conflict with King Rudolph I.

 Adelaide died in 1279 and was buried in Cherlieu Abbey near Besançon.

 Family

 Adelaide married Hugh, Count of Salins (died 1266), from a younger branch of male-line dynasty of Ivrean-originated Counts of Burgundy, around 1239.
 They had, among others, the following children: